-Wahhabism, a very strict interpretation that aims for a return to the true nature of the Islam as it was practiced during the days of prophet Muhammad, was founded by Muhammad ibn Abd al-Wahhab in Saudi Arabia in the mid-18th century.
-The purification of Islam would strengthen the position of Islam vis-a-vis the growing western powers.
-Around 1800, Indonesian hajji's arriving back in the archipelago after the pilgrimage to Mecca, brought with them this Wahhabi ideology and aimed for reviving Indonesian Islam.
-Not coincidentally Wahhabism was spread through the archipelago when the Dutch began to expand their political role in this area.
+Wahhabism, a very strict interpretation that aims for a return to the true nature of Islam as it was practiced during the days of prophet Muhammad, was founded by Muhammad ibn Abd al-Wahhab in Saudi Arabia in the mid-18th century.
+The purification of Islam would strengthen the position of Islam vis-a-vis the growing western powers across the world.
+Around 1800, Indonesian hajji's (Muslims who have successfully completed the Hajj to Mecca) arriving back in the archipelago after the pilgrimage, brought with them this Wahhabi ideology and aimed for reviving Indonesian Islam.
+Not coincidentally Wahhabism was spread through the Archipelago in a period when the Dutch began to expand their political role in this area.

 Continued Suppression in Independent Indonesia

-When Indonesia became an independent country, the stricter Muslim groups were to become disappointed.
+When Indonesia became an independent country, the nation's more conservative Muslim groups were to become disappointed.
 In Soekarno's secular government there was no room for an Islamic state.
 Part of the radical Indonesian Muslim community joined the Darul Islam rebellion which aimed for the establishment of an Islamic state in Indonesia.
 This movement started in the 1940s but was eventually crushed by the Indonesian military in 1962.
 However, segments of the Darul Islam went underground and would produce and inspire other radical movements.

-During Suharto's New Order government radical Muslim voices and organizations were pushed underground even more severely as Muslim activists were imprisoned, often without trial.
+During Suharto's New Order government radical Muslim voices and organizations were pushed underground even more severely as Muslim activists and militants were imprisoned, often without trial.
 They were considered a threat to Suharto's political power.
 Some, such as Abdullah Sungkar and Abu Bakar Ba'asyir (leaders of the Jema'ah Islamiyah), fled the country to seek a living in Malaysia.
 The radical religious groups that stayed in Indonesia kept underground and were mostly concentrated around the university campuses in the bigger cities.